dalibendhiab/Discord_Weather_Bot/README.md

 # Discord_Weather_Bot

-This Discord Bot display the current weather informations for the city of your choice.
+This Discord Bot displays the current weather informations for the city of your choice.

 But, how to use it ?